ideasonpurpose/tools-and-workflows/section-2/README.md

 This is a very basic pipeline, but the real power of gulp comes from combining a number of tasks and watching files for changes.
 We also fine-tune the configuration to better meet our needs.

+## Why call `npm run` instead of just calling `gulp`

+With npm script commands, all projects get a common interface, so production builds and development are the same regardless of what tools are underneath.
+In addition to masking the complexity of the build, devOps is separated from the front-end, so tooling can be iterated or changed without affecting ongoing development.

 ## Source and Distribution directories: `src` and `dist`

 We follow the `src`/`dist` convention for source code files and distribution artifacts.
 Most all of our work is done in the `src` directory, then the actual site deliverables are compiled into `dist`.